 service access for the Australian Oak vibrator is easy.
 Unsolder the earth

-tag and remove the circlip.
-The guts can then be slid out.
-Usually, it
+tag and remove the spring clip.
+The mechanism can then be slid out.
+In

 To electrically clean the contacts, the following test jig can be assembled: